ag143/workshop/Az Fundamentals/notes_remark_AzFundamental.md

 Azure Active Directory Premium P1 also includes advanced identity protection and Privileged Identity Management features?
 - False. (p2 includes the both)

-ufficient redundancy is required to access services on the virtual machines, ensuring access even if one **data center** goes down.
+sufficient redundancy is required to access services on the virtual machines, ensuring access even if one **data center** goes down.
 To achieve this, you should use a scale set to deploy a set of virtual machines in a single Availability Zone.
 - True

 Redundancy is required to ensure access to services on virtual machines, even in the event that one AZ goes down.
 For this, you should use a scale set to deploy a set of virtual machines in multiple Availability Zones.